-The THD performance of the SK9Y is okay.
+The SK9Y's THD performance is okay.
 At a normal listening volume, the amount of THD is within decent limits.
-It is slightly elevated due to the spike in the mid-range, but overall won’t be too audible to most.
+It's slightly elevated due to the spike in the mid-range, but overall won’t be too audible to most.
 However, at max volume, there’s a jump in THD, especially across the bass and mid ranges.

-The center channel performance of the SK9Y is good.
-Thanks to its 5.1.2 configuration, this soundbar has a dedicated center channel, which results in a clearer and more accurate audio reproduction of the dialog in movies.
+The SK9Y's center channel performance is good.
+Thanks to its 5.1.2 configuration, this soundbar has a dedicated center channel, which results in a clearer and more accurate audio reproduction of dialogue in movies.
 However, the bar doesn’t get very loud.
-The graph also shows a very bright sound profile due to the lack of bass, but there isn’t a lot of bass frequencies on center channels usually, so voices and dialog should still be clear and accurate.
+The graph also shows a very bright sound profile due to the lack of bass, but there aren’t a lot of bass frequencies on center channels usually, so voices and dialogue should still be clear and accurate.

-The surrounds performance of the LG SK9Y is okay.
+The LG SK9Y's surround performance is okay.
 The bar has side-firing speakers, which reflect sound off the walls to give you the impression of a wider surround sound.
 However, this also means this setup won't provide the most accurate and clear representation of surround objects in the soundstage, and it won't feel as real as discrete surround like with home theatre speakers.
 It also results in a muddy sound profile as the error compared to our neutral target curve is quite significant, both in the bass and treble ranges.

-Just like the SK10Y, the sound of the SK9Y is noticeably different with Atmos content.
-The bar has up-firing speakers which bounce the sounds off the ceiling, giving you the impression of height.
+Just like the SK10Y, the SK9Y's sound is noticeably different with Atmos content.
+The bar has up-firing speakers that bounce the sounds off the ceiling, giving you the impression of height.
 However, the localization of objects is diffused and doesn't sound as real as the discrete localization provided by down-firing speakers.
 The bar sounds noticeably brighter than the performance with the center and surrounds channels.

 The LG SK9Y has a nice set of inputs that can accommodate both newer and older devices.
 You can use the Optical port with older TVs and the Analog Audio In with any device that has an audio-out jack.
 The HDMI ARC and Full HDMI In ports are more versatile and offer support for higher quality sound formats than just surround sound, like Dolby Atmos.
 Finally, the bar also has an Ethernet port to connect to your home network.

-Over HDMI ARC the bar supports Dolby Digital and DTS for 5.1 surround sound on streaming platforms and Blu-rays.
+Over HDMI ARC, the bar supports Dolby Digital and DTS for 5.1 surround sound on streaming platforms and Blu-rays.
 The SK9Y also supports Dolby Atmos and Dolby Digital Plus as a carrier for object-based surround sound.
-Unfortunately, via ARC, you won’t be able to play lossless formats.
+Unfortunately, you won’t be able to play lossless formats via ARC.

 Via Full HDMI, the LG SK9Y supports pretty much every format, which is excellent.
 You can get 5.1 surround sound from Dolby Digital or DTS on content and video games that support it.
 You can also get object-based surround sound over Atmos and you can play lossless audio via 5.1 PCM or Dolby TrueHD with sources like a PC or a console.

 Like most soundbars, the LG SK9Y supports both Dolby Digital and DTS via their optical cable.
 This means that it will playback 5.1 surround sound on almost any content that supports it like streaming platforms and Blu-ray discs.
-DTS is not common on its own, but it's the fallback of the widely available, higher quality DTS-HD MA found on many Blu ray discs.
+DTS isn't common on its own, but it's the fallback of the widely available, higher quality DTS-HD MA found on many Blu-ray discs.